-I was hoping to save this content for the book I am finishing on the process of exiting the military after years of war to reclaim your position in society, however my tea kettle has just officially boiled over.
+I was hoping to save this content for the book I am finishing on the process of exiting the military after years of war, however, my tea kettle has just officially boiled over.
 First, let us start with one of the most contemptuous things to be hurled at a soldier since the advent of the grenade – Post Traumatic Stress Disorder (PTSD).
-Like most of my fellow war fighters I despise this term.
+Like most of my fellow warfighters, I despise this term.
 The term “disorder” doesn’t just imply that there is something tangibly wrong with you; it flat out states it.
-This in and of its self has been reason enough for many veterans to avoid seeking help.
+This in and of itself has been reason enough for many veterans to avoid seeking help.
 Sadly, the hurdles do not cease with nomenclature.
 The negative stigma of being labeled as having a disorder has kept countless veterans away from mental health facilities resulting in self-medicating in the form of drugs and alcohol.

 Another detrimental factor for those who have the greatest need for assistance is the thought that if one receives help then they are taking resources from someone with a greater need.
 Most veterans have heard the stories about how someone “never left the wire” or “never saw real combat” are receiving monetary compensation for their stress.
 It is easy for some to discredit their need and perceive them as milking the system.
 No prideful soldier wants to be viewed in this light by his or her peers, so they mock their own disposition in public while it destroys them in private.

 Once you realize that you absolutely need help (which is close to impossible for most veterans to admit), then it’s time to deal with the Veterans Administration (VA).
-Although there are more resources now than ever (newer organizations like Transition Hero and the Gallant Few have already been paramount in assisting veterans), there is no real guide for the process.
+Although there are more resources now than ever (newer organizations like Military Veteran Project and the Task Force Dagger Foundation have already been paramount in assisting veterans), there is no real guide for the process.
 The veteran fills out some forms and waits.
 And waits.
 And waits.
 The issue here is not with impatience but rather by the time a hardened combat vet asks for help he likely needs it yesterday.

-In September, after seven years of being pummeled by what felt like a never ending series of emotional waves, I came to the conclusion that this was not a fight that I was capable of winning on my own.
+In September of 2013, after seven years of being pummeled by what felt like a never-ending series of emotional waves, I came to the conclusion that this was not a fight that I was capable of winning on my own.
 I was drowning and needed help.
-With little knowledge of how to ask for assistance I filled a simple form that was suggested on the Veteran Affairs website through the organization, Disabled American Veterans.
+With little knowledge of how to ask for assistance, I filled out a simple form that was suggested on the Veteran Affairs website through the organization, Disabled American Veterans.
 I was told I would be contacted in a few weeks.
 I checked the mailbox with anticipation every day hoping to see an appointment date to speak with someone.
-I waited… And waited.
+I waited… and waited.
 Four months later I called the VA and inquired about my initial attempt to contact them.
 I was informed that the average wait time was eleven months!

 I was told that I have the option to go on the VA’s website and add more information to my claim which would expedite the process.
 After doing so, I called back and asked if the documents (medals proving certain missions, DD214, etc.) were received.
 I was then told that adding documents rendered my initial claim “Incomplete” and would be sent to the beginning of a different line.
 This obviously did not sit well with me.